Skip to main content

 • Parameterized Queries: Use parameterized queries to prevent SQL injection attacks

-• Write Protection: Use the allowWrites flag to restrict write operations, and always require human confirmation for non-SELECT queries
+• Write Protection: Use the allowWrites flag to restrict write operations.
+Non-SELECT queries automatically require human confirmation via agent.askForApproval()

-• Error Handling: Ensure proper error handling when executing database operations
+• Error Handling: Ensure proper error handling when executing database operations.
+Tool errors include descriptive messages for database not found and approval denial

-• Connection Management: Always release database connections to avoid resource leaks
+• Connection Management: Always release database connections to avoid resource leaks.
+Use try/finally patterns or connection pooling

-• Provider Abstraction: Implement custom providers for specific database systems to maintain abstraction layer
+• Provider Abstraction: Implement custom providers for specific database systems (PostgreSQL, MySQL, SQLite, etc.) to maintain the abstraction layer

 Testing